josefsbreakfast/Polaris-Protocol/🌔_4_Small_Steps/🚀_DADA/💾_Capabilities/🥀_Little_Database_Of_Horrors/🌍_Regime_And_State_Capability_Studies/🧭_Comparative_Method/README.md

 The false-equivalence node protects the comparison.

-⸻
+---

-🗂️ Compact State-Study Template
+## 🗂️ Compact State-Study Template

 Each state study should ordinarily include:

-Scope And Period

-* What actor, institution, territory, or government is being studied?
-* Which period does the node cover?

-Political And Institutional Context

-* What political structure matters?
-* Which institutions possess relevant authority?

-Documented Conduct

-* What has been established?
-* Against whom?
-* Through what documented route?

-Relevant Capabilities

-* What technical, administrative, diplomatic, financial, or coercive capabilities exist?

-Access And Infrastructure

-* Who can use them?
-* What systems, laws, vendors, or partnerships support them?

-Diaspora And Relationship Effects

-* How are families, communities, associations, and consequential relationships affected?

-Embassies, Proxies, And Partners

-* What roles are documented or credibly reported?
-* What remains uncertain?

-Host-State Response

-* What protection, investigation, complicity, or neglect is visible?

-Safeguards And Remedies

-* What exists?
-* What functions?
-* What fails?

-Rival Explanations

-* What other mechanisms may explain the observed conduct?

-Evidence And Confidence

-* Which propositions are established?
-* Which remain inferential, plausible, contested, or unsupported?

-What The Evidence Does Not Show

-* Which larger claims have not been earned?

-DADA Relevance

-* What practical warning, protective question, or smallest testable claim follows from the study?

-⸻

-🚫 What This Method Is Not
+### Scope And Period

+- What actor, institution, territory, or government is being studied?
+- Which period does the node cover?

+### Political And Institutional Context

+- What political structure matters?
+- Which institutions possess relevant authority?

+### Documented Conduct

+- What has been established?
+- Against whom?
+- Through what documented route?

+### Relevant Capabilities

+- What technical, administrative, diplomatic, financial, or coercive capabilities exist?

+### Access And Infrastructure

+- Who can use them?
+- What systems, laws, vendors, or partnerships support them?

+### Diaspora And Relationship Effects

+- How are families, communities, associations, and consequential relationships affected?

+### Embassies, Proxies, And Partners

+- What roles are documented or credibly reported?
+- What remains uncertain?

+### Host-State Response

+- What protection, investigation, complicity, or neglect is visible?

+### Safeguards And Remedies

+- What exists?
+- What functions?
+- What fails?

+### Rival Explanations

+- What other mechanisms may explain the observed conduct?

+### Evidence And Confidence

+- Which propositions are established?
+- Which remain inferential, plausible, contested, or unsupported?

+### What The Evidence Does Not Show

+- Which larger claims have not been earned?

+### DADA Relevance

+- What practical warning, protective question, or smallest testable claim follows from the study?

+---

+## 🚫 What This Method Is Not

 This method is not:

-* a regime-ranking system;
+- a regime-ranking system;
-* a geopolitical loyalty test;
+- a geopolitical loyalty test;
-* a catalogue of national stereotypes;
+- a catalogue of national stereotypes;
-* a presumption that allies are restrained;
+- a presumption that allies are restrained;
-* a presumption that adversaries are responsible;
+- a presumption that adversaries are responsible;
-* a claim that all surveillance is equivalent;
+- a claim that all surveillance is equivalent;
-* a claim that formal democracy prevents abuse;
+- a claim that formal democracy prevents abuse;
-* a claim that authoritarian capacity proves every allegation;
+- a claim that authoritarian capacity proves every allegation;
-* a substitute for forensic investigation;
+- a substitute for forensic investigation;
-* a demand for artificial symmetry;
+- a demand for artificial symmetry;
-* an excuse to treat diasporas as suspect populations;
+- an excuse to treat diasporas as suspect populations;
-* a way to convert uncertainty into insinuation.
+- a way to convert uncertainty into insinuation.

 The purpose is disciplined comparison.

 That requires enough consistency to identify patterns and enough precision to preserve difference.

-⸻
+---

-🧿 Working Principles
+## 🧿 Working Principles

 The comparative method rests on several principles:

-* Compare propositions, not reputations.
+- Compare propositions, not reputations.
-* Name the institution where possible.
+- Name the institution where possible.
-* Date the finding.
+- Date the finding.
-* Separate state from population.
+- Separate state from population.
-* Separate capability from use.
+- Separate capability from use.
-* Separate motive from attribution.
+- Separate motive from attribution.
-* Separate deployment from effect.
+- Separate deployment from effect.
-* Follow the relationship as well as the person.
+- Follow the relationship as well as the person.
-* Examine the host state.
+- Examine the host state.
-* Preserve rival explanations.
+- Preserve rival explanations.
-* State what would weaken the claim.
+- State what would weaken the claim.
-* Allow evidence to produce asymmetrical conclusions.
+- Allow evidence to produce asymmetrical conclusions.

 The same question may reveal:

-* extensive documented lethal repression in one case;
+- extensive documented lethal repression in one case;
-* family coercion in another;
+- family coercion in another;
-* strong technical capability but limited evidence of overseas use in another;
+- strong technical capability but limited evidence of overseas use in another;
-* fragmented proxy conduct in another;
+- fragmented proxy conduct in another;
-* meaningful safeguards in another;
+- meaningful safeguards in another;
-* a large evidentiary gap somewhere else.
+- a large evidentiary gap somewhere else.

 That is not inconsistency.

 That is the point of doing the comparison properly.

-⸻
+---

-🔭 Compact Definition
+## 🔭 Compact Definition

-Comparative Method is the shared analytical framework used across the Regime and State Capability Studies branch.
+**Comparative Method** is the shared analytical framework used across the Regime and State Capability Studies branch.

 It asks each study to distinguish:

-* conduct;
+- conduct;
-* capability;
+- capability;
-* access;
+- access;
-* infrastructure;
+- infrastructure;
-* intent;
+- intent;
-* implementation;
+- implementation;
-* attribution;
+- attribution;
-* causation;
+- causation;
-* safeguards;
+- safeguards;
-* confidence.
+- confidence.

 It applies equal scrutiny without requiring equal findings.

-Use the same questions across cases without demanding the same answers.
+> Use the same questions across cases without demanding the same answers.

-⸻
+---

-🌌 Constellations
+## 🌌 Constellations

 🧭 🌍 🔍 ⚖️ 🧯 — comparative method; state capability; evidentiary discipline; institutional precision; protection against false equivalence.

-✨ Stardust
+## ✨ Stardust

 comparative analysis, state capability, transnational repression, evidence standards, attribution, causation, diaspora monitoring, host-state responsibility, false equivalence

-⸻
+---

-🏮 Footer
+## 🏮 Footer

-🧭 Comparative Method is a living methodological node of the Polaris Protocol.
+*🧭 Comparative Method* is a living methodological node of the **Polaris Protocol**.
 It supplies the shared questions, distinctions, and evidentiary rules used across the Regime and State Capability Studies branch, allowing recurring mechanisms to be compared without erasing differences in political structure, documented harm, institutional responsibility, or available protection.

-📡 Cross-references:
+> 📡 Cross-references:
+>

-* 🌍 Regime And State Capability Studies — the parent comparative branch for state, regional, and cross-border capability studies
+> - [🌍 Regime And State Capability Studies](../README.md) — *the parent comparative branch for state, regional, and cross-border capability studies*
-* 🔍 Questions To Ask Of Every State — the standard research and drafting instrument
+> - [🔍 Questions To Ask Of Every State](./🔍_questions_to_ask_of_every_state.md) — *the standard research and drafting instrument*
-* 📏 Evidence And Confidence Scale — proposition-level evidence and confidence language
+> - [📏 Evidence And Confidence Scale](./📏_evidence_and_confidence_scale.md) — *proposition-level evidence and confidence language*
-* ⚖️ Capability, Intent, And Documented Use — the evidentiary chain from technical possibility to demonstrated effect
+> - [⚖️ Capability, Intent, And Documented Use](./⚖️_capability_intent_and_documented_use.md) — *the evidentiary chain from technical possibility to demonstrated effect*
-* 🧯 Avoiding False Equivalence — consistent scrutiny without artificial symmetry
+> - [🧯 Avoiding False Equivalence](./🧯_avoiding_false_equivalence.md) — *consistent scrutiny without artificial symmetry*
-* 🥀 Little Database Of Horrors — the wider capability model for relationship mapping, social containment, and transnational repression
+> - [🥀 Little Database Of Horrors](../../README.md) — *the wider capability model for relationship mapping, social containment, and transnational repression*

-Survivor authorship is sovereign.
-Containment is never neutral.
+*Survivor authorship is sovereign.
+Containment is never neutral.*

-Last updated: 2026-07-23
+_Last updated: 2026-07-23_